 Severe paraneoplastic hypoglycemia due to a non-islet cell tumor in a patient with an advanced gastrointestinal stromal tumor

 Gastrointestinal stromal tumors (GIST) are the most common mesenchymal tumors of the gastrointestinal tract, mainly localized in the stomach.
-Most GIST derive from mutations in tyrosine kinase receptors (KIT) or platelet-derived growth factor receptor-α (PDGFRA).
-GISTs are rarely associated with paraneoplastic hypoglycemia caused by non-β-cells tumor.
+Most GISTs derive from mutations in tyrosine kinase receptors or platelet-derived growth factor receptor-α.
+GISTs are rarely associated with paraneoplastic hypoglycemia caused by a non-β-cells tumor.
 This syndrome, defined non-islet cell tumor hypoglycemia (NICTH), arises from excess tumor production of insulin-like growth factor.
-We describe a 67-year-old female with severe NICTH secondary to an advanced and metastatic GIST.
+We describe the case of a 67-year-old female with severe NICTH secondary to an advanced and metastatic GIST.

 Copyright (c) 2020 the Author(s)